-POLICY/ STRATEGY YEAR(S) PRIORITY COUNTRIES LINK TO LANDSCAPE RESTORATION USAID Climate Strategy 2022- N/A 2030 N/A The main approaches that will be supported through landscape restoration include: Mitigation: USAID will partner with countries to support activities that reduce, avoid, or sequester six billion metric tons of carbon dioxide equivalent.
+POLICY/ STRATEGY YEAR(S) PRIORITY COUNTRIES LINK TO LANDSCAPE RESTORATION USAID Climate Strategy 2022- 2030 N/A The main approaches that will be supported through landscape restoration include: Mitigation: USAID will partner with countries to support activities that reduce, avoid, or sequester six billion metric tons of carbon dioxide equivalent.
 Natural and Managed Ecosystems: USAID will support the conservation, restoration, or management of 100 million hectares with a climate change mitigation benefit.
 Adaptation: USAID will enable the improved climate resilience of 500 million people.
-Finance: USAID will mobilize \$150 billion in public and private finance for climate.
+Finance: USAID will enable the improved climate resilience of for climate.
 USAID will elevate nature-based solutions as key tools to absorb carbon, reduce disaster risk, support livelihoods, and improve food and water security.
-Intermediate result 1.2 is to strengthen climate resilience of people vulnerable to climate impacts and includes climate mapping, supporting climate resilient agriculture, strengthening the quality and resilience of water systems through improved water resources management, strengthening natural resource management management of forests, mangroves, peatlands and other landscapes.
+Intermediate result 1.2 is to strengthen climate resilience of people vulnerable to climate impacts and includes climate mapping, supporting climate resilient agriculture, strengthening the quality and resilience of water systems through improved water resources management, strengthening natural resource management and supporting implementation of NbS including conservation and management of forests, mangroves, peatlands and other landscapes.
 It will also support research, policy development/strengthening and training regarding implementing adaptation approaches like land restoration.
-There is a separate section on land use (including agriculture and natural climate solutions), that detail support for sustainable, productive landscapes "that sequester carbon in soils and trees, reduce greenhouse gas emissions, produce higher quantities of food and agricultural products, support diverse livelihoods and protect and restore high- carbon and ecologically sensitive ecosystems."
-Finally, there are "key climate considerations" and "deforestation and commodity production "sections that discuss the need to strengthen integration of biodiversity conservation and natural resource management (with a focus on reforestation/conservation) consideration in programming and policies, and the critical role indigenous peoples and local communities play in conserving ecosystems and sustainably managing natural resources.
+There is a separate section on land use (including agriculture and natural climate solutions), that detail support for sustainable, productive landscapes "that sequester carbon in soils and trees, reduce greenhouse gas emissions, produce higher quantities of food and agricultural production "section and ecologically sensitive ecosystems."
+Finally, there are "key climate considerations" and "deforestation and commodity production reforestation/conservation) consideration in programming and policies, and the critical role indigenous peoples and local communities play in conserving ecosystems and sustainably managing natural resources.

-Global Food 2022- Security 2026
+Global Food 2022-

+Security 2026

+O 1